 Note that if a buyer does not accept preharvest glyphosate, that applies to tank-mixing as well.

-Soybeans can be direct combined (straight cut) or swathed, though direct combining is the preferred harvest method.
-If swathed, soybeans should be combined shortly after swathing to avoid the risk of reduced quality.
-Soybeans are easily damaged by precipitation if left in the swath long.
+Soybeans can be direct combined (straight cut) or swathed.
+However, direct combining is the preferred harvest method.
+If soybeans are swathed, they should be combined shortly after to avoid seed quality loss.
+Soybeans are easily damaged by precipitation if left in windrows.

-Direct combine soybeans with a flex header when pods are dry, seeds are hard and seed moisture is <14%.
-Combining can take place when seed moisture is below 20%, but soybean must be stored <14%.
-Seeds are prone to damage at <12% moisture.
-Carefully adjust cylinder speed and concave clearance to minimize cracking and splitting of seed.
+Direct combine soybeans with a flex header when seed moisture is <14%.
+At this stage, pods will be dry and seeds will be hard and rattle within pods.
+Note that soybeans can be combined when seed moisture is below 20%, but soybean seed must be stored at <14%.
+Avoid harvesting at <12% seed moisture to prevent cracking and splitting of seed.
+Carefully adjust cylinder speed and concave clearance to minimize seed damage.